-To access the CTD, we must download it from the UK Data Service (UKDS; https://discover.ukdataservice.ac.uk/catalogue/?sn=8205&type=Data%20catalogue).
-We will need to register/login to access the data and then choose the Stata format download.
+To access the CTD, we must download it from the UK Data Service (UKDS;

+https://discover.ukdataservice.ac.uk/catalogue/?sn=8205&type=Data%20catalogue).
+We will need to register/login to access the data and then choose the Stata formatted data from the download options.
+This can be completed on the UKDS website.

 File Format File Size (mb) Download

-Dataset: National Child Development Study: CLOSER Training Dataset, 1958-2013
+Dataset: National Chi ild Development Study: CLOSER Tra aining Dataset, 1958-2013

 SPSS 0.66 Download

-STATA 0.64 Download
+STATA 0.64 Download •

 ТАВ 0.79 Download

-Download selec cted
+Down load selected

-Screenshot of download options for the CTD
+Figure 1: Screenshot of download options for the CTD